rishpandey/blog/source/_posts/lets-build-a-virtual-dom-in-js-from-scratch.md

 module.exports = { diff };
 ```

-1. **How I implemented the `diff` function**
+- **The `diff` function**

-   - I started by writing a `diff` function that takes two VNodes—the old one and the new one—and returns a function (which I call a "patch") that can update the real DOM accordingly.
+I started by writing a `diff` function that takes two VNodes—the old one and the new one—and returns a function (which I call a "patch") that can update the real DOM accordingly.
 Let me break down what this function does:

-     1. **Node Removal**: If `newVNode` is `undefined`, it means the node has been removed in the new tree.
+   - **Node Removal**: If `newVNode` is `undefined`, it means the node has been removed in the new tree.
 So, we return a patch function that removes the corresponding real DOM node.

-     2. **Text Nodes**: If either `oldVNode` or `newVNode` is a string (text node), and they are different, we replace the old text node with the new one.
+   - **Text Nodes**: If either `oldVNode` or `newVNode` is a string (text node), and they are different, we replace the old text node with the new one.

-     3. **Different Node Types**: If the `type` of the old and new VNodes are different (e.g., `div` vs. `span`), we can't reconcile them, so we replace the whole node.
+   - **Different Node Types**: If the `type` of the old and new VNodes are different (e.g., `div` vs. `span`), we can't reconcile them, so we replace the whole node.

-     4. **Same Node Types**: If the nodes are of the same type, we need to:
+   - **Same Node Types**: If the nodes are of the same type, we need to:

       - **Diff the props**: Compare the attributes and event listeners.

       - **Diff the children**: Recursively apply the diffing process to child nodes.

-2. **Diffing Props**
+- **Diffing Props**

-   - To diff the props correctly, we need to do a few things:

    - **Setting New and Updated Props**: We iterate over `newProps` and create patches that set these attributes on the real DOM node.

    - **Removing Old Props**: We check for any props that were present in `oldProps` but are missing in `newProps` and create patches to remove them.

    - **Applying the Patches**: We return a function that, when called with a DOM node, applies all these patches.

-3. **Diffing Children**
+- **Diffing Children**

-   - Children are a bit trickier since they are arrays of VNodes.
+Children are a bit trickier since they are arrays of VNodes.
 We need to:

    - **Create Child Patches**: Go through each pair of old and new children and generate patches using the `diff` function recursively.

    - **Handle Additional Children**: If there are more new children than old ones, create patches to add these new children to the DOM.

    - **Apply Child Patches**: The returned function applies all the child patches to the parent DOM node.

-4. **Applying the Patches**
+- **Applying the Patches**

    - Finally, we need a way to apply these patches to update the DOM.
 This is where the `patch()` method comes in.

    - When the application state changes, we can now generate a new VNode, diff it with the old one, and apply the resulting patches.

-#### **4. Putting It All Together**
+**4. Putting It All Together**

 Finally, we export all the functions: